 Comet C/2019 Y4 was expected to be only around magnitude 15 at the time of writing (March 15th, 2020) but has surprised astronomers by climbing more rapidly to about magnitude 8.
 This brightening does not appear to be a sudden flare, but rather a steady steep increase.

-If it becomes as bright as anticipated – magnitude 2 or better – then the comet will be easy to spot until it is lost in the twilit sky.
+If it becomes as bright as had been anticipated – magnitude 2 or better – then the comet will be easy to spot until it is lost in the twilit sky.
 Binoculars will certainly help you see it.
 Ideal size for hand-holding would be 10×50 or similar, where 10 is the magnifying power, and 50 is the width of each front lens in millimetres.
 You can find suitable binoculars from reputable makes, such as Celestron, Olympus and Orion, at Amazon.
 Here is a link to a choice of binoculars for readers in the USA, and here is a link to such binoculars if you want to buy in the UK.

 Of course, comets are notoriously unpredictable in their behaviour, and this one could fizzle out and not provide us with any great spectacle.
 However, another interesting fact about this comet is that it has a very similar orbit to a Great Comet that became a bright object in the night sky in the 19th Century.